Acacia notabilis: Taxonomy

 The species was first formally described by the botanist Ferdinand von Mueller in 1858 as part of the work Fragmenta Phytographiae Australiae.
 It was reclassified by Leslie Pedley in 2003 as Racosperma notabile but transferred back to genus Acacia in 2014.

 It is related to Acacia beckleri.

 Distribution

 The shrub is native to the Broken Hill district of arid far western New South Wales as well as Victoria and South Australia.
 The bulk of the population is found in South Australia where the shrub is considered to be quite common.
 In South Australia it is found on the Eyre Peninsula, the Flinders Ranges, the Mount Lofty Ranges and the Yorke Peninsula as well as more arid areas inland.
-It is usually found growing in hard and shallow calcareous, alkaline, red or brown coloured duplex soils as a part of low woodland or open scrubland communities.
+It is usually found growing in hard and shallow calcareous, alkaline, red or brown duplex soils as a part of low woodland or open scrubland communities.